 A disgruntled client, a former employee, an aggrevied vendor ... at some point in your entrepreneurial journey someone is going to threaten to sue, whether they have a good case or not.
 The good news is that most threats of litigation don’t result in actual lawsuits.
 The bad news is that some New York business owners shoot themselves in the foot by engaging in self-destructive behaviors when operating under a threat.

-Many of these threat-makers are just blowing smoke, But you shouldn’t dismiss them out of hand.
-Let’s look at some of the things you and your company should and shouldn’t do when faced with the threat of a lawsuit:
+Many of these threat-makers are just blowing smoke, but you shouldn’t dismiss them out of hand.
+As an experienced business law attorney, I've seen entrepreneurs take different actions.
+Let’s look at some of the things you and your company should and should not do when faced with the threat of a lawsuit:

 Don’t return fire!
 As tempting as it might be, DO NOT fire off an email, text, or letter.
 DO NOT call them.

 Model your behavior on that of President Abraham Lincoln.
 When he felt like firing off what he called a “hot letter,” Abe would load up his missive with all of the frustration, exasperation, and annoyance he had, then stuff it in a desk drawer until he cooled down.
 He’d then write: “Never sent.
 Never signed.”
 This technique served as a cathartic outlet to allow him to say what he really thought.
 Another non-sender of hot letters was Mark Twain who believed this provided him with “unallowable frankness and freedom.”

 Don’t Talk About it.

 While it also might be cathartic to bare your soul to a manager or an employee, don’t discuss the issue with anyone.
 You don’t want to be lamenting in the break room and allow your thoughts to escape your mouth, like, “You know, maybe I did tell that guy….”
 No.